fuzzylogicxx/fuzzylogic/posts/progressively-enhanced-javascript-with-stimulus.md

 Instead, Simulus suggests a more “modest” solution – using an existing server-rendered HTML document as its basis (either from the initial HTTP response or from an AJAX call), and then progressively enhancing.

-Interestingly, it stores state in the HTML/DOM.

 It promotes _readable markup_ – being able to read a fragment of HTML and know what’s going on.

+Interestingly, Stimulus stores state in the HTML/DOM.

 ## How it works

 Stimulus’ technical purpose is to automatically connect DOM elements to JavaScript objects which are implemented via ES6 classes.
-The connection is made by `data–` attributes (rather than CSS classes). `data-controller` values connect and disconnect Stimulus controllers.
+The connection is made by `data–` attributes (rather than CSS classes).

+`data-controller` values connect and disconnect Stimulus controllers.

 The key elements are: